-6. Are there extra costs?
+5. Are there extra costs?

 No. As with all UWT major, minor, and elective courses, Global Honors courses are covered by your regular tuition fees.

-9. Is Global Honors a scholarship?
+6. Is Global Honors a scholarship?

-However, once students are admitted, Global Honors is a clearing house for various scholarship and other resources.
+While Global Honors is not a scholarship, students admitted to the program avail of tremendous funding opportunities.
 All program participants are eligible for the Global Scholar Award.
-They can also apply to the Bamford Fellowship in Global Engagement, which includes a $2000 award to fund study abroad and other research activities.
+Students pursuing the Minor in Global Engagement can also apply to the Bamford Fellowship in Global Engagement, which includes up to a $2000 award to fund study abroad and other research activities.
 Furthermore, honors students are competitively qualified for various UW and other scholarship opportunities.

-11. Do I have to study abroad?
+7. Do I have to study abroad?

-12. What is the difference between the thesis and the reflection options for the senior capstone?
+8. What is the difference between the thesis and the reflection options for the senior capstone?

+Students who choose to study abroad for a minimum of three weeks can choose between writing a thesis (5 credits) or a reflection essay (2 credits).
 The reflection essay is only available to those who have studied abroad while at UW Tacoma (for a minimum of three weeks).
 The reflection essay focuses on growth in the student's personal, intellectual, and global identity, as informed by experiences at UW Tacoma, including but not limited to study abroad, community service and Global Honors coursework.